Language lead accreditation

 - Assessment feedback and support.

-- In Nottinghamshire, all the training you have completed in SLC counts towards this learning.
+In Nottinghamshire, all the training you have completed in speech. language and communication counts towards this learning.

 Each learner must achieve the following two mandatory units:

 - Support children and young people’s speech, language and communication skills

 Learners must also complete one of the following optional units:

 - Support the speech, language and communication development of children who are learning more than one language

 - Support positive practice with children and young people with speech, language and communication needs